 Support for democratic change

 Bilateral cultural, academic and scientific relations are essentially founded on the German-Egyptian cultural agreement of 16 October 1960 and the supplementary agreement of 10 April 1984.
-In 2016, an Exchange of Notes meant the Federal Office of Administration - Central Agency for Schools Abroad was included in the cultural agreement.
-Germany’s principal cultural intermediaries have a prominent presence in Egypt and are running many projects in the Country.
+Germany’s principal cultural intermediaries have a prominent presence in Egypt and are running many projects in the country.

 Culture and education

-Four German Schools – founded in 1873, 1884, 1904 and 1999 – provide instruction leading to the German higher education entrance qualification (Abitur).
-In addition, there are three other officially recognised German schools abroad (in Cairo, Alexandria and Hurghada) that are still being built up.
-These schools are attended by a total of some 4,500 students.
-There are also numerous private and state partner schools offering enhanced German instruction, partly through the German Language Certificate (DSD) and partly through the FIT certificate offered by the Goethe-Institut.
-There are now 30 schools in Egypt belonging to the global network of partner schools (PASCH initiative).
-The Central Agency for Schools Abroad has had a regional office in Cairo since 2008.
+Four German Schools – founded in 1873, 1884, 1904 and 1998 – provide instruction leading to the German higher education entrance qualification (Abitur).
+In addition, there are three other officially recognised German Schools abroad (in Cairo, Alexandria and Hurghada) that are still being built up.
+These schools are attended by a total of some 4,000 students.
+There are also 26 private and state partner schools offering enhanced German instruction, either through the German Language Certificate (DSD) or through the FIT certificate offered by the Goethe-Institut.
+The Federal Office of Administration - Central Agency for Schools Abroad has had a regional office in Cairo since 2008.
+Altogether, the number of people learning German is estimated to be 338,000.

-There are approximately 900,000 students learning German as a foreign language at state schools in Egypt.
-German departments exist at a number of higher education institutions, including at Al-Azhar, Ain Shams, Helwan, Cairo, Menoufia, Minia, October 6, MUST and Luxor with a total of around 12,000 students enrolled in teacher training and supplementary programmes.
-German instruction at the universities is supported by seven DAAD academic teachers and four language assistants.
-In addition, the Goethe‑Institut provides assistance to the Egyptian Ministry of Education in training German-language teachers.
+German departments exist at a number of higher education institutions, including at Al-Azhar, Ain Shams, Helwan, Cairo, Menoufia, Minia, October 6, MUST and Luxor, with a total of around 12,000 students enrolled in teacher training and supplementary programmes.
+German instruction at the universities is supported by four German Academic Exchange Service (DAAD) lectors and four language assistants.
+In addition, the Goethe‑Institut provides assistance to the Egyptian Ministry of Education in training teachers of German.

 The Cairo branch of the German Archaeological Institute (DAI) was established in 1907.
-The main focus of its activities is on archaeological excavations at pharaonic sites.
-It also oversaw the restoration of Islamic monuments in historic Cairo.
-In addition, German archaeologists are involved in excavations apart from those conducted by DAI.
-In recent years, numerous projects have been funded by the Cultural Preservation Programme of the Federal Foreign Office.
+Its main focus is on excavation projects, for instance at Elephantine and Dahshur, and it has also restored historic Islamic buildings in the Old City of Cairo.
+In recent years, numerous projects in the country have been funded by the Cultural Preservation Programme of the Federal Foreign Office.

 Science and research

 The German Academic Exchange Service (DAAD) has had offices in Cairo since 1960.
-By providing scholarships to more than 1500 Egyptian and German students and researchers every year, it helps to maintain vibrant and strong scientific and academic ties between Egypt and Germany.
-Besides the DAAD, seven German research institutions are represented in Cairo: the Fraunhofer-Gesellschaft, the Alexander von Humboldt Foundation, the Orient-Institut Beirut, Technische Universität Berlin, the Technical University of Munich, Freie Universität Berlin and Philipps-Universität Marburg.
+By providing scholarships to more than 1500 Egyptian and German students and researchers every year, it helps to maintain strong and vibrant scientific and academic ties between Egypt and Germany.
+Besides the DAAD, seven German universities and research institutions are represented in Cairo: the Fraunhofer-Gesellschaft, the Alexander von Humboldt Foundation, the Orient-Institut Beirut, Technische Universität Berlin, the Technical University of Munich, Freie Universität Berlin and Philipps-Universität Marburg.

-Since the German-Egyptian Year of Science and Technology in 2007, there have been three co-funded scholarship programmes as well as a bilateral research fund.
+There are also three co-funded scholarship programmes as well as a bilateral German-Egyptian research fund.
 As part of the transformation partnership with Egypt, Germany is offering additional scholarship and exchange programmes, as well as funding programmes to further develop bilateral cooperation in higher education.
-There are currently some 1250 Egyptian masters students and 550 PhD students enrolled in German universities.
-Under the Albert Einstein German Academic Refugee Initiative Fund (DAFI), the Federal Foreign Office has since 2016 been awarding 30 scholarships each year to academically gifted refugees to enable them to study at selected universities in Egypt.
+There are currently some 1250 Egyptian Master’s students and 550 Egyptian PhD students enrolled in German universities.
+Since 2016, under the Albert Einstein German Academic Refugee Initiative Fund (DAFI), the Federal Foreign Office has awarded 30 scholarships each year to academically gifted refugees to enable them to study at selected universities in Egypt.

-A priority area of bilateral cooperation is climate and environmental protection.
-The Cairo Climate Talks (www.cairoclimatetalks.net) have, since November 2011, included monthly public discussions and specialist workshops.
-This series of events offers a platform for sharing experiences and raising awareness, as well as promoting cooperation between the political, business and scientific sectors and civil society.
-Here, the German Embassy works together closely with the Deutsche Gesellschaft für International Zusammenarbeit (GIZ), the DAAD and Egypt’s Ministry of State for Environmental Affairs.
+One priority area of bilateral cooperation is climate and environmental protection.
+The Cairo Climate Talks have, since November 2011, included regular public discussions and expert workshops.
+This series of events offers a platform for sharing experiences and raising awareness.
+Here, the German Embassy works together closely with Egypt’s Ministry of State for Environmental Affairs and German intermediaries on the ground.

-Germany also supports the German University in Cairo (GUC), which with a student body of more then 12,000 is the largest transnational German education project abroad.
-A private Egyptian university under local law, it is funded entirely by private Egyptian investors and through tuition fees.
-It also receives support however from the German Government and partnered German universities (Ulm, Stuttgart and Tübingen) for its teaching activities.
-In addition, the Federal Foreign Office provides funding for the secondment of German academic teachers and long-term lecturers and, since 2011, for scholarships.
+In addition, Germany supports the German University in Cairo (GUC), which, with a student body of more than 12,000, is the largest transnational German education project abroad.
+A private Egyptian university, it is funded entirely by private Egyptian investors and through tuition fees.
+However, it also receives support from the German Government and partnered German universities (Ulm, Stuttgart and Tübingen) for its teaching activities and for research cooperation.
+Since 2011, funds have also been provided for scholarships.
 The GUC is one of Egypt’s best universities.
-Many of its 72 study programmes are recognised by German accreditation agencies.
-The GUC opened a further campus in Berlin in January 2013.
+Many of its 72 courses of study are recognised by German accreditation agencies.
+The GUC opened a campus in Berlin in January 2013.

-In October 2012, the Technische Universität Berlin opened a campus in El Gouna on the Red Sea offering five master’s programmes: in Energy Engineering, Water Engineering, Urban Development, Business Engineering and IT for Energy.
-The DAAD supports the transnational education project by providing scholarships.
+In October 2012, Technische Universität Berlin opened a campus in El Gouna on the Red Sea offering five Master’s programmes: in Energy Engineering, Water Engineering, Urban Development, Business Engineering Energy and IT for Energy.
+The DAAD supports this transnational education project by providing scholarships.

-There are currently a total of 19 binational master’s programmes, some of which are still being established, for example in Energy and Energy Efficiency (REMENA, Kassel and Cairo Universities), Integrated Urbanism & Sustainable Design (IUSD, Stuttgart and Ain Shams Universities), International Education Management (INEMA, PH Ludwigsburg and Helwan University) and German as a Foreign Language (Leipzig and Ain Shams Universities).
-New additions in 2013 were the study programme in Heritage Conservation and Site Management (BTU Cottbus, the German Archaeological Institute and Helwan University) and a master’s programme in Comparative & Middle East Politics and Society (University of Tübingen and the American University in Cairo).
-Since 2015, there is also a new master’s in Museum Studies (Würzburg and Helwan Universities).Disclaimer:
+There are numerous binational Master’s programmes which allow students to study in Germany and Egypt, for example in Energy and Energy Efficiency (REMENA, Kassel and Cairo Universities), Integrated Urbanism & Sustainable Design (IUSD, Stuttgart and Ain Shams Universities), International Education Management (INEMA, PH Ludwigsburg and Helwan University), German as a Foreign Language (Leipzig and Ain Shams Universities), Heritage Conservation and Site Management (BTU Cottbus, the German Archaeological Institute and Helwan University), Museum Studies (Würzburg and Helwan Universities), and Comparative & Middle East Politics and Society (University of Tübingen and the American University in Cairo).